boao-james-chen/boao-james-chen.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: short bio
+subtitle: Ph.D.
+Researcher

 profile: